-- Who: QA / developer with input from BA.
+- Who: Tester/developer with input from the BA.

 - What: Typical/core business scenarios.

-- When: Ran in CI.
+- When: Run on the CI.

-- Where: Resides in seperate repository.
+- Where: Reside in separate repository.

-- Why: Ensures all the pieces are working together to carry-out a business scenario.
-Helps ensure end-users can achieve their goals.
+- Why: Ensure that all the pieces work together to carry-out a business scenario.
+Help ensure that end-users can achieve their goals.